 It was also a period in which the country was extremely divided and featured extreme partisan views and beliefs.

 The issue of slavery before the Civil War brought out voters by the masses.
-In the aftermath of the war, the question of how to rebuild the nation and which party was more capable brought hordes of voters to the polls as well.
+In the aftermath of the war, the question of how to rebuild and unite the nation brought hordes of voters to the polls as well.

 The passage of the Fifteenth Amendment in 1870 gave African-American men the right to vote.
 This marginalized group was eager to vote and make their voices heard for the first time.